How To Clean Stainless Steel After Welding

 B. Using A Pickling Paste

 Binding agents and acidic acid are combined in this paste.
 Only the area where the stainless steel is welded is coated with this paste.
 An acid-resistant brush should then be used to scrub the area.
 Following that, water should be applied to clean the area thoroughly.
-This paste dries up and loses effectiveness is a significant issue.
+This paste dries up and loses effectiveness, which is a significant issue.
 The paste might not work if it is below 30 degrees.

 C. Using Pickling Solution